jhazelwo/puppet-couchdb/README.md

 }
 ```

-* List buckets `couchbase-cli bucket-list` (This isn't a great example because it does not need $parameters and the output only goes to the Puppet agent log.)
+* List buckets (This isn't a great example because it does not need $parameters and the output only goes to the Puppet agent log.)
+    * _Equivalent to `couchbase-cli bucket-list`_
 ```
 couchbase::cli {'bucket-list': }
 ```

-* Enable email alerts:
+* Enable email alerts.
+    * _Equivalent to `couchbase-cli setting-alert --enable-email-alert=1`_

 ```
 couchbase::cli {'setting-alert':